thiagos/conferenceCentral/README.md

 Regarding the Session entity properties:

-The 'typeOfSession' property is an enumerated StringProperty, assuming values 'NOT_SPECIFIED', 'LECTURE', 'KEYNOTE' or 'WORKSHOP'.
+The 'typeOfSession' property is an enumerated *StringProperty*, assuming values 'NOT_SPECIFIED', 'LECTURE', 'KEYNOTE' or 'WORKSHOP'.
 If an invalid value is received during a session creation, an error will be returned.

-The 'highlights' property is a repeated StringProperty, as a Session can have multiple highlights.
+The 'highlights' property is a repeated *StringProperty*, as a Session can have multiple highlights.

-The 'duration' property is an IntegerProperty, representing the Session duration, in minutes, since storing in hours would not allow 30 min sessions for instance, while storing in seconds is too granular, not providing valuable information for this type of event.
+The 'duration' property is an *IntegerProperty*, representing the Session duration, in minutes, since storing in hours would not allow 30 min sessions for instance, while storing in seconds is too granular, not providing valuable information for this type of event.

-For simplicity, for now, the 'speaker' property consists of a StringProperty with the speaker name.
+For simplicity, for now, the 'speaker' property consists of a *StringProperty* with the speaker name.

-Lastly, the 'date' property is a DateProperty, while the 'startTime' property is a TimeProperty, as expected for those types of properties.
+Lastly, the 'date' property is a *DateProperty*, while the 'startTime' property is a *TimeProperty*, as expected for those types of properties.
 Inputs formats are 'YYYY-MM-DD' and 'HH24:MI'.
 If an incorrect format is provided, a proper error is returned.